 Delaware County has one of Pennsylvania's highest instances of STDs and opioid use disorders.
 It ranks third out of the commonwealth's sixty-seven counties in its number of cumulative cases of HIV.
 The City of Chester, within Delaware County, has been designated as a medically underserved area by the federal government since 1975.
 The city is currently seeing a rise in STDs, hepatitis C, opioid use disorders, mental health disorders, and HIV/AIDS among its population.
 In part, the rise in HIV/AIDS is connected to the opioid addiction crisis, as intravenous drug use increases risk for getting or passing on viral infections including HIV and AIDS.

-AIDS Care Group s a community-based provider dedicated to combatting Chester's HIV/AIDS crisis since 1998.
+AIDS Care Group is a community-based provider dedicated to combatting Chester's HIV/AIDS crisis since 1998.
 This project will help the organization modernize and scale up its original medical care facility in Chester to create a clinical center for opioid use disorder treatment and mental health services.
 This capital expansion will allow the organization to expand clinical services to chronically underserved populations in Chester and the surrounding communities that need treatment for opioid use disorders.
 An expanded facility will enable AIDS Care Group to offer desperately needed on-site services, such as medication-assisted treatment, psychological services, and medical treatment.

-Community Partnering Program: $475,000
+Community Partnering Program (Media, PA): $475,000

 Delaware County